MP Core

 Academic Frameworks

-including essay structure (introduction, body, conclusion) and citation styles (APA, MLA).
+Including essay structure (introduction, body, conclusion) and citation styles (APA, MLA).

 Evidence-Based Critical Analysis

-by constructing evidence-backed arguments and engaging with counterarguments.
+Construct evidence-backed arguments and engaging with counterarguments.

 Precision Writing & Research Mastery

-to communicate ideas with precision, objectivity, and academic tone.
+Communicate ideas with precision, objectivity, and academic tone.

 4